Public Notice – Potential Zoning Ordinance and Comprehensive Plan Amendments, and other items of public interest

 The Town Council has requested that the Planning Board draft a zoning overlay district to cover the Atlantic Beach District area of Middletown.
 Over the past few months two subcommittees of the Planning Board have worked to develop proposed regulations to address the uses that would be allowed in the district, and the design of buildings, landscaping and signs.
-A public meeting was held on July 31st.
-The presentation is available using the link below.
+A public meeting was held on July 31st (link to presentation below).
 Comments were received until August 16, 2019.
-The Planning Board will present revised drafts during another public meeting scheduled for January 22nd at 6pm (link to presentation below).
+The Planning Board presented revised drafts during another public meeting on January 22nd at 6pm (link to presentation below).
 The Board is in the process of considering input received before finalizing the draft and forwarding to the Town Council.

 Atlantic Beach District/Lower Aquidneck Ave.
 Roadway Improvements

 The Middletown Planning Board hosted a public meeting at 6pm on April 3o, 2018 in the Town Council Chambers to discuss potential improvements to the roadway and streetscape of the lower Aquidneck Ave. area, also referred to as the Atlantic Beach District.
 The Town’s engineering consultant reviewed preliminary design plans for the proposed improvements, and the Planning Board accepted public comments and questions.
 The presentation and preliminary concept plans can be viewed by clicking on the links below.
 The Planning Board’s recommendation to the Town Council is also provided.
 On June 4, 2018 the Town Council voted to proceed with development of 30% design plans for the streetscapes project.
-This desing work is underway.
+This design work is underway.

 April 30, 2018 public meeting presentation & audience poll results: Aquid Streetscape DRAFT 04_30_18_FInal_polling

 Proposed amendments to the Subdivision Regulations

 During its August 26, 2019 meeting the Planning Board approved amendments to the Rules and Regulations Regarding the Subdivision and Development of Land as follows.
-These amendments have been forwarded to the Town Council:
+These amendments have been considered by the Town Council: